David Barboza: Journalistic ventures

 In 1997, Barboza was a staff writer for The New York Times.
 Prior to that, he was still connected to the journal, working as a research assistant and freelance writer.
 Then, in November 2004, he took on the role of Shanghai's correspondent for The New York Times in China.
 Four years later he was promoted to the Shanghai bureau chief.
 He was also working out of Chicago as the NYT's Midwest business correspondence.

 Barboza also addresses large crowds of students and other interested parties about his work in investigative reporting and how to be a success.

-In April 2020, he co-foundedThe Wire China.
+In April 2020, he co-founded The Wire China.
 The magazine describes itself as "a digital news magazine dedicated to understanding and explaining one of the biggest stories of our time: China’s economic rise, and its influence on global business, finance, trade, labor and the environment".
 In October 2023 he also co-founded the China Books Review, a "digital magazine that publishes insightful, intelligent commentary on all things China books-related" edited by Alec Ash.

 Education

-Barboza has a Bachelor's degree in History from Boston University.
+Barboza has a bachelor's degree in history from Boston University.
 While there, he worked on the student newspaper.
-He also studied History at Yale Graduate School.
+He also studied history at Yale Graduate School.

 Personal information

 Barboza has held a long-time interest in writing since his father bought him a typewriter back when he was in high school.
-He first showed an interest in China when he was at college and then when he found in 2004 there was a job vacancy in Shanghai, he jumped at the chance saying, “If The New York Times didn’t send me to China, I would quit my job and go to China to study Chinese…There was just something about China that made me say, ‘This is the place I want to live in’.”
+He first showed an interest in China when he was at college and then when he found in 2004 there was a job vacancy in Shanghai, he jumped at the chance, saying “If The New York Times didn’t send me to China, I would quit my job and go to China to study Chinese…There was just something about China that made me say, ‘This is the place I want to live in’.”
 He left China in 2015, after receiving death threats following his reporting on government corruption.